-The National Society Daughters of the American Revolution (NSDAR) is a non-profit, non-political volunteer women’s community service organization,
+The National Society Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political volunteer women’s community service organization,

 historic preservation, education and patriotism.